 Assets – liabilities = owner’s equity

+Owners equity represents the excess of assets over liabilities.
 This means what the company has today (assets) minus how much the company owes today (liability) is equal to what the company worth today.
+This amount is also known as company’s book value or net worth.

 Owners equity contains the retained earnings balance that accumulates every year by adding net income to it t the end of the year.